M.A., M. Phil., Ph. D. in Political Science (Jawaharlal Nehru University, New Delhi)

 Telephone: +91 361 2739300 (Office)

-Jagannath Ambagudia is the Deputy Director of Tata Institute of Social Sciences, Guwahati Campus and Professor at the Centre for Peace and Conflict Studies, School of Social Sciences and Humanities, Tata Institute of Social Sciences, Guwahati Campus.
-He was also the Chairperson, Unit for Research and Development, Tata Institute of Social Sciences, Guwahati Campus.
+Jagannath Ambagudia is the Campus Director of Tata Institute of Social Sciences, Guwahati Campus and Professor at the Centre for Peace and Conflict Studies, School of Social Sciences and Humanities, Tata Institute of Social Sciences, Guwahati Campus.
+He was also the Deputy Director of Tata Institute of Social Sciences, Guwahati Campus; Dean of the School of Social Sciences and Humanities, and the Chairperson of the Unit for Research and Development at Tata Institute of Social Sciences, Guwahati Campus.
 Previously, he taught at Rajdhani College, University of Delhi; National Law School of India University, Bangalore and ARSD College, University of Delhi.
-A sincere grounding gained at the Bachelor and Master level provided him with the opportunity to specialise in the areas of Indian Politics with a focus on Politics and Social Justice, which offered him the opportunity for debate, research and in-depth analysis of matters of particular concern to the country and beyond.
-He is trained in Political Science under the mentorship of Prof. Sudha Pai and Prof. Pralay Kanunago.
-He is also the Board Member of the International Political Science Association Research Committee on Political Elites.
+He specialises in the areas of Indian Politics with a focus on Politics and Social Justice and engages in debates, research and in-depth analysis of matters of particular concern to the country and beyond.
+He is trained in Political Science from Jawaharlal Nehru University, New Delhi.
+He is a lifetime member of the International Political Science Association and also the Board Member of the International Political Science Association Research Committee on Political Elites.

-Prof. Ambagudia is currently working on the broader theme of Scheduled Tribes and Democracy in India, where he explores the role of tribal political representatives at the decision-making level both at the state and national levels.
-Dr Ambagudia's writings are published in Economic and Political Weekly, Asian Social Work and Policy Review, Social Change, Studies in Indian Politics, International Review of Social Research, Conflict Studies Quarterly, Journal of Social Inclusion Studies and National Law School of India Review, among others.
+Prof. Ambagudia's current research revolves around the evolving relationship between Scheduled Tribes and Democracy in India, particularly analysing the role of tribal political representatives at the decision-making level within the state and national domains.
+He is the author of Adivasis, Migrants and the State in India (London & New York: Routledge, 2019) and co-editor of Handbook of Tribal Politics in India (New Delhi: SAGE, 2021).
+Prof. Ambagudia's writings are also published in Economic and Political Weekly, Asian Social Work and Policy Review, Social Change, Studies in Indian Politics, International Review of Social Research, Conflict Studies Quarterly, Journal of Social Inclusion Studies and National Law School of India Review, among others.

 Jagannath Ambagudia's research primarily investigates the different dynamics of Adivasi (Indigenous) society, especially Adivasi politics, every day experiences of inclusive policies of the state, development and deprivation, social discrimination and marginalisation, preferential treatment, distributive justice, their relationship with other communities in the context of resource utilisation in India.
 Though his research essentially focuses on Adivasi issues, he is also interested in migration studies, policy studies, democracy and development, etc.